lukaszhapak/demo/demo/readme.md

 ### test data
 * sql script inserting data, need fix when tables are changing
 * test migrations with data
-* manually inserting data with method calls
+* manually inserting data with method calls, or http requests
 * test methods for more complex inserts

 ### dsl / test framework